SaschaLucius/interactive-scrum-guide/docs/Scrum_Guide_2020.md

 ## Daily Scrum[ScumEvents,DailyScrum]

-The purpose of the Daily Scrum[ScumEvents,DailyScrum] is to inspect[ScrumPillars,Inspection] progress toward the Sprint Goal[ScrumArtefact,SprintBacklog,Commitment,SprintGoal] and adapt[ScrumPillars,Adaption] the Sprint Backlog as necessary, adjusting[ScrumPillars,Adaption] the upcoming planned work.
+The purpose of the Daily Scrum[ScumEvents,DailyScrum] is to inspect[ScrumPillars,Inspection] progress toward the Sprint Goal[ScrumArtefact,SprintBacklog,Commitment,SprintGoal] and adapt[ScrumPillars,Adaptation] the Sprint Backlog as necessary, adjusting[ScrumPillars,Adaptation] the upcoming planned work.

 The Daily Scrum[ScumEvents,DailyScrum] is a 15-minute[Timebox] event for the Developers[ScrumTeam,Developers,ScumEvents,DailyScrum,Attendees] of the Scrum Team[ScrumTeam].
 To reduce complexity[ReduceComplexity], it is held at the same time and place every working day[ScrumEvents,order] of the Sprint[ScumEvents,Sprint].
 If the Product Owner[ScrumTeam,ProductOwner] or Scrum Master[ScrumTeam,ScrumMaster] are actively working on items[ScrumArtefact,ProductBacklog,ProductBacklogItem,WorkItem] in the Sprint Backlog, they[ScrumTeam,ProductOwner,ScrumTeam,ScrumMaster] participate[ScumEvents,DailyScrum,Attendees] as Developers[ScrumTeam,Developers].

 The Developers[ScrumTeam,Developers] want, as long as their Daily Scrum[ScumEvents,DailyScrum] focuses on progress toward the Sprint Goal[ScrumArtefact,SprintBacklog,Commitment,SprintGoal] and produces an actionable plan for the next day of work.
-This creates focus[ScrumValue,Focus] and improves[ScrumPillars,Adaption] self-management[SelfManagement].
+This creates focus[ScrumValue,Focus] and improves[ScrumPillars,Adaptation] self-management[SelfManagement].

-Daily Scrums[ScumEvents,DailyScrum] improve[ScrumPillars,Adaption] communications, identify impediments[Impediments], promote quick decision-making, and consequently eliminate the need for other meetings[extendScrum,OtherMeetings].
+Daily Scrums[ScumEvents,DailyScrum] improve[ScrumPillars,Adaptation] communications, identify impediments[Impediments], promote quick decision-making, and consequently eliminate the need for other meetings[extendScrum,OtherMeetings].

-The Daily Scrum[ScumEvents,DailyScrum] is not the only time Developers[ScrumTeam,Developers] are allowed to adjust[ScrumPillars,Adaption] their plan.
+The Daily Scrum[ScumEvents,DailyScrum] is not the only time Developers[ScrumTeam,Developers] are allowed to adjust[ScrumPillars,Adaptation] their plan.
-They[ScrumTeam,Developers] often meet throughout the day for more detailed discussions about adapting[ScrumPillars,Adaption] or re-planning the rest of the Sprint’s[ScumEvents,Sprint] work.
+They[ScrumTeam,Developers] often meet throughout the day for more detailed discussions about adapting[ScrumPillars,Adaptation] or re-planning the rest of the Sprint’s[ScumEvents,Sprint] work.

 ## Sprint Review[ScrumEvents,SprintReview]

-The purpose of the Sprint Review[ScrumEvents,SprintReview] is to inspect[ScrumPillars,Inspection] the outcome of the Sprint[ScumEvents,Sprint] and determine future adaptations[ScrumPillars,Adaption].
+The purpose of the Sprint Review[ScrumEvents,SprintReview] is to inspect[ScrumPillars,Inspection] the outcome of the Sprint[ScumEvents,Sprint] and determine future adaptations[ScrumPillars,Adaptation].
 The Scrum Team[ScrumTeam,ScumEvents,SprintReview,Attendees] presents the results of their work to key stakeholders[ScumEvents,SprintReview,Attendees,Stakeholder] and progress toward the Product Goal[ScrumArtefact,ProductBacklog,Commitment,ProductGoal] is discussed.

-During the event[ScrumEvents,SprintReview], the Scrum Team[ScrumTeam] and stakeholders[Stakeholder] review[ScrumEvents,SprintReview] what was accomplished[Forecast] in the Sprint[ScumEvents,Sprint] and what has changed[ScrumPillars,Adaption] in their environment.
+During the event[ScrumEvents,SprintReview], the Scrum Team[ScrumTeam] and stakeholders[Stakeholder] review[ScrumEvents,SprintReview] what was accomplished[Forecast] in the Sprint[ScumEvents,Sprint] and what has changed[ScrumPillars,Adaptation] in their environment.
 Based on this information, attendees[ScumEvents,SprintReview,Attendees] collaborate on what to do next.
-The Product Backlog[ScrumArtefact,ProductBacklog] may also be adjusted[ScrumPillars,Adaption] to meet new opportunities.
+The Product Backlog[ScrumArtefact,ProductBacklog] may also be adjusted[ScrumPillars,Adaptation] to meet new opportunities.
 The Sprint Review[ScrumEvents,SprintReview] is a working session and the Scrum Team[ScrumTeam] should avoid limiting it to a presentation.

 The Sprint Review[ScrumEvents,SprintReview] is the second to last[ScrumEvents,order] event of the Sprint[ScumEvents,Sprint] and is timeboxed[Timebox] to a maximum of four hours[Timebox] for a one-month Sprint.